kangasta/jenkins-examples/README.md

 ## Jenkins and SonarQube

 This example uses the same Jenkins configuration as the [Docker-in-Docker](./dind-jenkins/) example.
+If you did any configuration in [dind-jenkins](./dind-jenkins/) directory, sync the project names with `-p`/`--project` option or `COMPOSE_PROJECT_NAME` environment variable to use the same volumes.

 ### Gettings started with SonarQube